Course Assistant

 ####################################

-# Project name: Chapter 1
+# Project name: Module 1

 # Project purpose: To create an R script file to learn about R.